-Lots of today’s trends use box braids as a starting point, so you’ll be sure to get lots of mileage out of this look.
-If you also need some styling, wash and care tips, we’ve got that covered, too.
+Lots of today’s trends use box braids as a starting point, so you’ll be sure to get lots of mileage out of this fundamental braid.
+If you also need some wash and care and styling tips, we’ve got that covered, too!
+Read on for a couple of tutorials on how to do box braids, including a ’90s-inspired style:

-The beauty of this box braids tutorial is that it can be done in various sizes.
-You can choose between tiny braids or a set of chunky braids.
-The latter requires a shorter amount of time, and the smaller braids can take about seven to eight hours.
-Whatever you decide is totally up to your style preference and well, how long you can sit tight.
+The beauty of this box braids tutorial is that it can be done on various widths of braids.
+You can choose between tiny micro braids or a set of jumbo braids.
+The latter requires a shorter amount of time, while smaller braids can take around 7 to 8 hours.
+Whatever you decide is totally up to your style preference, and well, how long you can sit tight!

 Step 1: Begin with clean hair.